rdevos/DuoCBZReader/README.md

-# usage

-DuoCBZReader width height path_to_comic1 path_to_comic2

-e.g.

-DuoCBZReader 1600 1200 comic.en.cbz comic.jp.cbz

 # keys

 - q: Quit

-- cursor left: previous pages
+- cursor left: previous pages (or next pages in left to right mode)

-- cursor right: next pages
+- cursor right: next pages (or previous pages in left to right mode)

 - cursor up: zoom in